 The parameter gradients accumulate as:

 Memory cost: $O(1)$ in depth -- we only need the current state, not the full trajectory.
-This is the key advantage that makes Neural ODEs practical for very deep (many-step) integration.
+This is what makes Neural ODEs practical when the solver takes many steps.

 Compute cost: We must re-solve the forward ODE (or store checkpoints) to evaluate $\frac{\partial f}{\partial \mathbf{y}}$ at each backward step.
 This trades memory for computation.